saylent/WeatherApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

-Be sure to have the late node/npm version installed.
+Be sure to have the latest node/npm version installed in your terminal.

 ## How to Run Weather App